tedmcn/SoftSysGraphicalGrapes/README.md

 This interactive model allows users to change the parameters of a procedural grass generation algorithm and observe the effects on a drawn field of grass blades.
 The algorithm generates each blade in the field based on height, width, and distribution sliders, and the position of each blade is determined using the Box-Muller algorithm, allowing a variety of distributions from gaussian to realistic clusters.

-**3D Infinite Maze Game**

-This game is similar to the 2D infinite maze game, but drawn in three dimensions to explore camera control and more advanced user interactions in OpenGL.

 **Project Website**

 For more background, demos, and implementation details, check out the project site [here](https://tedmcn.github.io/SoftSysGraphicalGrapes/).